-The two baccalaureate ceremonies, 10 a.m. and 2 p.m., are identical.
+The two baccalaureate ceremonies, 10 a.m. and 2 p.m., are identical in format.
 Each graduate must register for the ceremony he or she chooses to attend (see Registration & Tickets) and provide tickets for your guests for the live ceremony in the Sports Arena, located at E5 on the campus map.
 Also, you may direct any guests without tickets to the live streaming in the Bulger Communication Center.

 Then plan to meet all your guests immediately following your ceremony at the festive reception held in the Campbell Student Union.
 Following each ceremony, your reception features live entertainment and refreshments and is a great opportunity for you to introduce your family to faculty and staff who attend.
 No tickets are required for the receptions.

 The ceremony begins at 10:00 a.m.

 Doors to the Sports Arena open for guests at 9:00 a.m. (guest tickets required).
 Building 39 on map.

 Graduates report to the Ice Arena, located in the Sports Arena complex, for lineup between 9:00 and 9:30 a.m.
 Graduates must report for lineup no later than 9:30 a.m. to be included.
 Be sure to have your lineup entrance ticket for the 10:00 a.m. ceremony.

 The ceremony begins at 2:00 p.m.

 Doors to the Sports Arena open for guests at 1:00 p.m. (guest tickets required).
 Building 39 on map.

 Graduates report to the Ice Arena, located in the Sports Arena complex, for lineup between 1:00 and 1:30 p.m.
 Graduates must report for lineup no later than 1:30 p.m. to be included.
 Be sure to have your lineup entrance ticket for the 2:00 p.m. ceremony.